Stop The Constant Complaining!

 You want them to talk through their feelings and to be able to come up with a solution.
 I know that sometimes that it can be harder for younger children to find a solution.

 So just by guiding them through some basic questions may help.

-Sometimes they just want to hear and when you help them navigate thru their feelings then the solution comes easier.
+Sometimes they just want you to hearthem.
+When you help them navigate through their feelings then the solution comes easier.

 Another option I found that worked if your child is complaining multiple times a day.
-I had popsicle sticks in different colors and I gave 3 away each day.
+I have popsicle sticks in different colors and I gave 3 away each day.

 When those daily sticks ran out so did the complaints.
 We established that there would be no complaining if you didn’t have a stick to trade-in.